hzz0024/hzz0024.github.io/_posts/2020/2020-03-19-DelBay1_angsd_SFS_4 copy.markdown

 1. My previous PCA analyses using all challenge and reference samples have shown that the alternative homokaryote (BB) is rare (2 in 97 samples), most of the samples are either AA homokaryote or AB heterokaryote.
 This might explain the two major cluster I observed in the baseline PCA results.

-2. PCA plots without chr 5-6 inversions still show patterns of two genetic clusters, which may suggest the existence of additional inversion on chr 5 and 6.
-My next step is to blown up the chr 5 and identify the extra inversion regions.
+2. PCA plots without chr 5-6 inversions still show "inversion" patterns in seperate datasets (ch or ref datasets), which may suggest the existence of additional inversion regions on chr 5.
+On the other hand, the combined dataset (part 2) without chr 5-6 inversions has shown that trend of cluster merging.
+Individuals are jumping around between the homokaryote and heterokaryote clusters.

+My next step is to blown up the chr 5 and identify the potential extra inversion regions.